usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-advanced-partition.rst

 	9. Click on the + sign to create a new partition with type ``lvm2`` and size set to ``18000 MB``.
 	10. Unselect ``Grow`` and set the size of the ``/boot`` disk to ``500``.
 	11. In the ``Logical Groups`` section, click on the + sign and set the name of the logical group.
 For this example: ``ROOTVG``.
 	12. Next to the newly created volume group, click on the + sign to create a new volume extent.
-A pop-up window will appear proposing a ``sda/2`` physical extend with size automatically set to ``18000 MB``.
+A pop-up window will appear proposing a ``sda/2`` physical extent with size automatically set to ``18000 MB``.
 Click ``ok``.

 		.. image:: /images/install-profile-partitioning-enlarge.png